 Some people might be wondering why they need to clean their air fryer.
 After all, a lot of people don’t clean a traditional oven often!

-Well, the main reason is for safety.
-Any build up of excess oil or grease could get to it’s smoking point and smoke out your kitchen.
-Food from a previous batch may have gotten stuck to the air fryer’s heating element, which could start to burn and smoke if not cleaned.
+You see, any buildup of excess oil or grease could get to its smoking point and smoke out your kitchen.
+Food from a previous batch may have gotten stuck to the air fryer’s heating element as well, which could start to burn and smoke if not cleaned.
+For me, these are safety hazards that shouldn’t be ignored!

 What is the best way to clean your air fryer?